RossCradock/Image-of-Pi/README.md

 # Image-of-Pi
-Program to generate a circular image of pi where each digit has its own colour.
+Python program to generate a circular image of pi where each digit has its own colour.
+Download image to view the result or try: https://tinyurl.com/hccsgbf